 CSSP China research opportunities

-We are currently inviting expressions of interest and applications from UK researchers for a number of calls.
+We are currently inviting applications from UK researchers for a number of calls.

-Register your interest in the upcoming calls or apply to the open calls on our e-tendering portal.
+Register your application for the open call on our e-tendering portal.

-Scoping study for prototype urban climate services in China - CALL NOW OPEN
+Scoping study for prototype urban climate services in China - CALL NOW CLOSED

 Submissions will be sought on a scoping study to understand the main priority areas for urban climate service development for China and to develop delivery plans for such services.

-Improving the treatment of uncertainty in climate services - CALL NOW OPEN
+Improving the treatment of uncertainty in climate services - CALL NOW CLOSED

 Submissions will be sought on a research project to improve the treatment of uncertainty in climate services in China.
 It will require investigation into the current treatment and development of guidance and materials to support decision makers.